 Foods To Eat And Avoid During The Elimination Phase

-Sugar – cane sugar (also called sucrose), beet sugar, barley malt syrup, brown rice syrup and high fructose corn syrup.
-Includes sweets and desserts that may contain these ingredients
+Added sugars – cane sugar (sucrose), beet sugar, barley malt syrup, brown rice syrup, high-fructose corn syrup; plus sweets and desserts that may contain these ingredients

 Food additives and artificial sweeteners – MSG (monosodium glutamate), carrageenan, maltodextrin, hydrolyzed vegetable protein, artificial sweeteners like aspartame and sucralose